-- Engage ongoing and progressive conversations about teaching and learning writing outside the classroom and in the community.
+- Generate a culture of writing on campus.
+Engage ongoing and progressive conversations about teaching and learning writing outside the classroom and in the community.

-- Help students to identify and determine higher-order concerns and lower-order concerns; identify global concerns before sentence-level concerns.
+- Help students and faculty to identify and determine global and local writing concerns.
+Revise global writing concepts before sentence-level issues.

-- Offer assistance and positive/constructive feedback for all writing projects at any stage of development, from brainstorming topics to thoughts on final drafts.
+- Offer assistance with positive and constructive feedback for all writing projects at any stage of the writing process, from brainstorming topics to revisions on final drafts.

-- Promote writing as a scholarly conversation and an expression of personal creativity
+- Promote writing as a scholarly conversation and encourage expressions of personal creativity.

-- Aid students in discovering their strengths and weaknesses as writers
+- Support students in discovering their strengths and weaknesses as writers.

-- Demonstrate writing to learn; writing to communicate; writing to discover
+- Demonstrate writing as a tool.
+Display writing to learn; writing to communicate; writing to discover.

 Events & Workshops

-We regularly hold events and workshops on various topics — but all designed to help you become a better writer.
+We regularly hold events and workshops on various topics; all of them are designed to help you become a stronger writer.

 We've put together an extensive collection of online resources for your reference.
 Find the answers you need quickly!